 - Under 25s

 Explore your options

-Study social work and you’ll learn about psychology, mental health and risk assessment.
+There are many ways to work with your community; within voluntary and cultural organisations, or national and local government, in many different roles.
+Study social work and you’ll learn about psychology, mental health, and risk assessment.
 Youth worker training will show you how to make a difference in the lives of young people.
-Or choose a community development qualification and build your awareness of social and cultural contexts, social justice, class and gender.
+Community development draws on your awareness and knowledge of social and cultural contexts, social justice, class, and gender.

 Whatever path you choose, you’ll be taught by passionate staff with years of experience.
-Many of them have active roles in community, which means that what you learn in the classroom reflects the real challenges you’ll face in practice.
+Many of them have active roles in the community, which means that what you learn in the classroom reflects the real challenges you’ll face in practice.

 Programmes and study path

 |New Zealand Certificate in Health and Wellbeing - Community Facilitation||4||Full-time for one year, part-time options available for domestic students.||Disability support worker, Caregiver, Health and disability advocate, Whānau Worker, Youth worker, Forensic staff, Aged care worker, Navigator||February or July|

 |New Zealand Certificate in Health and Wellbeing - Mental Health and Addiction Support||4||Full-time for one year, part-time options available for domestic students.||Mental Health Support Worker, Peer Support Worker, Addiction Support Worker, Psychiatric Assistant, Drug Treatment Support Worker||February or July|